Cape Cod & The Islands

 Overview

-Long Point Wildlife Refuge—one of the largest publicly accessible properties on Martha’s Vineyard—is all that remains of a broad prairie with scattered woods formed many years after the last ice age.
-Throughout the 18th century, settlers developed farms, cleared land, hunted and fished in coastal ponds, and harvested hay.
-In the early 20th century, wealthy seasonal residents established waterfowl hunting clubs.
+Long Point Wildlife Refuge is one of the largest publicly accessible conservation properties on Martha’s Vineyard.
+In the early 20th century, seasonal residents established waterfowl hunting clubs.
 Later, as club membership decreased, three remaining members of the Tisbury Pond Club gave Long Point to The Trustees.
-Since then, fire suppression, loss of farmland, and regrowth of forests have all worked to change the landscape.
-Today, the refuge hosts globally rare plants and wildlife uniquely adapted to this dry, acidic landscape, its coastal ponds, and its sandy beach.
+Since then, fire suppression, loss of farmland, and forests regrowth have all worked to change the landscape.
+Today, the refuge hosts globally rare plants and wildlife uniquely adapted to its contiguous pitch pine-scrub oak forest, expanses of sandplain grasslands and shrublands, and sandy beach.

 For any questions, please reach out to islands@thetrustees.org or 978-578-2320